NJUTrinity/NJUTrinity.github.io/index.md

 We will try our best to bring you an amazing CTF game like a hacker party !
 Please keep an eye on our homepage!

+## How to register
+This is yet to be decided....

 ## Who are we?